Upcoming DC Comics May 2021 revealed: More exploration of the DC Infinite Frontier

 And 'Future State' gets another spin as the Wonder Woman of the near-future debuts in the contemporary DCU in Wonder Girl #1.
 From acclaimed writer and artist Joelle Jones – with covers by Bilquis Evely and Rafael Grampa – Wonder Girl will begin to tell the original story of Yara Flor.
 Young hero, a new adventure, undoubtedly a highlight of the upcoming DC May 2021 comic book lineup.

 We mentioned before that legends are returning as part of the upcoming DC May 2021 comic book releases.
 All eyes are on writer/artist Darick Robertson who is helping shepherd the return of Batman: Legends of the Dark Knight, an iconic series that will tell digital-first stories across the Batman mythos.
-The DC May 2021 Solicitations also include the return of Milestone Comics, a legendary imprint that returns as a 48-page one-shot chronicling the events of the Big Bang.
+The DC May 2021 Solicitations also include the return of Milestone Comics, a legendary imprint that returns as a 48-page one-shot chronicling the events of the Big Bang as well as a new special celebrating Asian American characters and creators.

+Infinite Frontier gets its first inter-title crossover as Suicide Squad and Teen Titan Academy mix it up in May.

+And talking about crossovers (well, no, not really!!)
+Wonder Woman mets Thor in May's Wonder Woman #772.
+But no, it's not Marvel's Thor, of course.
+DC has its own.
+That's what happens when you create intellectual property out of ancient myth in the public domain.

 Of course, there's plenty more happening out of the DC May 2021 Solicitations!
 So be sure to check out all of the upcoming DC May 2021 comic books and trade paperbacks below, and let us know what you're hoping to pick up in the usual places.